Should you buy Riders sold with Term Insurance? Which ones?

 What types of riders are available?

-Based on the insurance company several types of riders are made available on every term insurance plan.
+Based on the insurance company, several types of riders you can buy with term insurance plan.
 Here are some of the most popular ones and our thoughts on whether you should invest in them.

 Critical Illness Rider

 The ‘Rider’ variety of a Critical illness Insurance Plan - this rider provides your family with a lump-sum amount of money - should you get a serious disease.
 One important thing you should note is that - this amount may be paid out of your term insurance base cover (also called an accelerated rider) or may be paid as an additional sum (comprehensive rider).

 This amount can be used by your family for all the additional expenses you’ll have to bear as a result of the disease/ condition - as well as support your family’s lifestyle.

 Alternatives: A specialised critical illness policy is an alternative.
 We recently wrote a detailed article comparing critical illness riders and specialised critical illness policies. if you're looking to compare.
 To sum up our learnings - you should only pick a Rider if you want to buy this policy in a hurry or have a strict budget constraint.
 If you'd like to get a comprehensive cover and can afford higher premiums, we recommend you take a specialised critical illness policy, and skip this Rider.

 Waiver of premium on critical illness rider